udel-biotm-lab/BioProKGTM/README.md

 ---

-## Deliverables and Instructions to Create the Web Interface
+## Instructions to Create the Web Interface

 The GitHub repository contains code to develop a web interface that connects to the knowledge graph on Neo4J database and retrieves data based on input from the interface.